distributedio/titan/proposals/set-design-en.md

 1. Set a pointer (iter) for each set with a specific key.
 The pointer is initialized to the first member of the key set.
 Since members are stored in order, the first member must be the smallest one in the current set.
 2. Compare the value of each member.
 According to the comparison result, following cases are managed.

 * If the values of the members are the same, it proves they are the same element, then record this member as a part of the union.
 * If the values are different, move the pointer of the smallest element one step backwards and record this member as a part of union.

 3. Repeat step 2 until all the members of each set finish with seeking.
 A special case is that there is only one set left in the end.
 Then just merge the remaining elements of the set into the union and finally, return the union.

 #### SInter -- Returns the members of the set resulting from the intersection of all the given sets.
 ##### Implementation steps

 1. Read meta information while constructing a set object.
 If the set is not existed, regard it as an empty set.
-Once an empty set is found, stop calculating as the empty set is obviously the intersection.
+Once an empty set is found, stop calculating as the empty set is obviously the intersection we need.
 2. If no empty set exists, a pointer (iter) is set for each set with a specific key.
 The pointer is initialized to the first member of the key set.
 Since members are stored in order, the first member must be the smallest one in the current set.
 3. Compare the value of each member.
 According to the comparison result, following cases are managed.
-	* If the values of the members are the same, it proves they are the same element, then record this member as a part of the intersection.
++ If the values of the members are the same, it proves they are the same element, then record this member as a part of the intersection.
 Move all pointers(one for each set) one step backwards.
-	* If the values are different, it proves smaller element can't be in the members of other sets.
++ If the values are different, it proves the smaller element can't be in the members of other sets.
 So move all the pointers one step backwards except for the set with the largest member.
-4. Repeat step 2 until some pointer exceeds the sequence.
+5. Repeat step 2 until some pointer exceeds the sequence.
 It proves that the set with the least members has already finished with seeking.
 It's time to exit the process and return the intersection result.

 #### SDiff key [key]... -- Returns the members of the set resulting from the difference between the first set and all the successive sets.